salsita/node-pg-migrate/docs/src/cli.md

 ## Adopting an Existing Database

-`node-pg-migrate baseline` writes one SQL migration that creates the schema of an existing database (it runs `pg_dump --schema-only` and cleans up its output), so that node-pg-migrate can manage a database it didn't create:
+`node-pg-migrate baseline` writes one migration that creates the schema of an existing database (by default in SQL: it runs `pg_dump --schema-only` and cleans up its output), so that node-pg-migrate can manage a database it didn't create:

 ```sh
 node-pg-migrate baseline                           # writes migrations/1789084800000_baseline.sql